 In China, some of our engineers and nurses have volunteered to help out at local hospitals in Wuhan, working alongside local dialysis nurses.
 Supply chain colleagues have risen to the challenge of satisfying the increase in demand.
 Under these difficult circumstances, FMC’s employees around the world not only give their best to ensure that our patients stay safe, they also share their motivation and try to keep each other going.
 From the feedback we have received, I believe our patients very much appreciate our efforts and reliability during these times.

 KVO: We had several competition law issues to deal with on the services and product sides.
 In this regard, we have been very transparent with both our customers and governments.
 An example would be in the US, where we have segregated certain clinics depending on patients infected by the virus and those that were not.
 Depending on the patients we have done that in collaboration with our competitors for the time of this emergency only, so a careful antitrust analysis was needed.
 That is something we wanted to clear with the regulator before we did it and, in fairness, I must say that governments have been quite flexible and responsive.
 Overall, we have seen this situation as a real opportunity to become closer to our main stakeholders, while still aiming to deliver the results that our patients, customers and shareholders expect.

-CA: I can imagine for someone in your role that has been no easy task?
+CA: I can imagine for someone in your role as General Counsel that has been no easy task?

 KVO: Some extra challenges indeed.
 For example, we had to hold our annual shareholders meeting in a virtual way for the very first time which was an interesting experience.
 Of course, other companies have and will be doing likewise but it is something we have worked hard on.
 A new German emergency legislation has been passed to allow a virtual AGM, so our AGM was held on August 27th with luckily no technical glitches.